digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 sections below, unless explicitly stated otherwise, assume that this is the case.

-To prevent unexpected behavior, this feature enforces that a DAR being uploaded to a participant node has a unique package name and version.
+To prevent unexpected behavior, this feature enforces a unique package name and version for each DAR being uploaded to a participant node.
 This closes a loophole where the PN allowed uploading multiple DARs with the same package name and version.
 For backward compatibility, this restriction only applies for packages compiled with LF >= 1.16.
 If LF <